 So without further ado, here are the ten best time-traveling supervillains ever!

 Nimrod is a mutant-hunting robot built from technology derived from the original Sentinels.
-Hailing from the "Days of Future Past" timeline, and virtually indestructible, Nimrod followed Rachel Summers into the past, causing no end of destruction and trouble for the present day X-Men.
+Hailing from the X-Men: Days of Future Past timeline, and virtually indestructible, Nimrod followed Rachel Summers into the past, causing no end of destruction and trouble for the present-day X-Men.

 Eventually, he was absorbed by Master Mold, the gigantic core Sentinel.
 When both were sent through the Siege Perilous, a dimensional gateway that erases the identity of those who travel through it, Nimrod and Master Mold merged into the being known as Bastion, a fully sentient, fully evolved Sentinel who has been destroyed and rebuilt using pieces of Nimrod's previous body several times.